A statistical physics and dynamical systems perspective on geophysical extreme events: How to define and track rare events in geophysical datasets

-\begin{itemize} \item If $k < d(x)$, then $d_{\mu_f}(f(x))=k$, and the information on the local structure of underlying attractor is lost. \item If $k$ is large enough, the information dimension of the underlying system is preserved, since for $\mu$-almost all $x\in M$: . \end{itemize} It is therefore possible to access the geometric structure of the underlying attractor by using observational data.
-For instance, in the case of a gridded observable one can increase the spatial resolution $k$ of the grid, and estimate for each $k$ the dimensions $d_{\mu_f}$ until they stabilize around some values that should correspond to the dimensions of the underlying attractor.\\
+\begin{itemize} \item If $k < d(x)$, then $d_{\mu_f}(f(x))=k$, and the information on the local structure of the underlying attractor is lost. \item If $k$ is large enough, the information dimension of the underlying attractor is preserved, since for $\mu$-almost all $x\in M$: . \end{itemize}